EyeCon/therapist/README.rst

    Options:
      -h, --help  Show help message""".strip()

-   doAssert success
-   doAssert message == expected
+   doAssert success and message.isSome doAssert message.get == expected

 Many more examples are available in the source code and in the nimdoc for the various functions.